 In 1978, UCLA established its own Emergency Medical Services (EMS) as a response to the ever-growing campus and its increased demand for emergency medical care.
 Initially, UCLA Police Officers responded back to the police station, jumped in the ambulance and responded to medical aid calls.
 In the early 1980s, student employees started staffing the ambulance.
-Since that time, UCLA EMS has since grown into one of the most prestigious collegiate basic life support emergency medical service programs in the country.
+Since that time, UCLA EMS has grown into one of the most prestigious collegiate basic life support emergency medical service programs in the country.

 EMS-1, the primary campus ambulance, is a 9-1-1 emergency ambulance which responds to more than 1700 medical aid requests annually, both on the UCLA campus and in the surrounding community.
 UCLA’s Emergency Medical Service is available 24 hours a day, 365 days of the year.
 UCLA EMS works closely with the Los Angeles City Fire Department who provide advanced life support back up for calls on campus.